aacebedo/dnsdock/readme.md

 DNS listening port needs to be bound to the *docker0* inferface so that its available to all containers.
 To avoid this IP changing during host restart add it to the docker default options.

+- If you use systemd (present on Fedora and recent Ubuntu versions), edit `/lib/systemd/system/docker.service` and add the options to the command you will see in the `ExecStart` section, the run `sudo systemctl daemon-reload`.
-Open file `/etc/default/docker` and add `--bip=172.17.42.1/24 --dns=172.17.42.1` to `DOCKER_OPTS` variable.
+- If you do not, Open file `/etc/default/docker` and add `--bip=172.17.42.1/24 --dns=172.17.42.1` to `DOCKER_OPTS` variable.

 Restart docker daemon after you have done that (`sudo service docker restart`).

 Now you only need to run the dnsdock container: